Toterino/US-image-generation/README.md

 ### _simple.py_
 This file is used from Pinkney's repository; it facilitates the setup of the local dataset.
 The HF class was removed which is not a necessary change to make.
+The ext attribute in the FolderData class was changed to 'png'

 ### _train.yaml_
 The ```pokemon.yaml``` file from Pinkey's repository was used and slightly modified.